USS Enterprise (CV-6): Pearl Harbor

 On 1 February 1942, Enterprises Task Force 8 raided Kwajalein, Wotje, and Maloelap in the Marshall Islands.
 In two waves, 64 airplanes attacked and for the loss of six of their number, sank only a small gunboat and damaged the light cruiser Katori, the minelayer Tokiwa, and five other ships.
 Also, numerous airplanes and ground facilities were destroyed.
 Enterprise received only minor damage in the Japanese counterattack, as TF 8 retired to Pearl Harbor.

 The next month, Enterprise, now part of Task Force 16, swept the central Pacific, attacking enemy installations on Wake and Marcus Islands.

 Doolittle Raid, April 1942

-After minor alterations and repairs at Pearl Harbor, Enterprise and TF 16 departed on 8 April 1942 to rendezvous with her sister ship and sailed west, escorting Hornet on the mission to launch 16 United States Army Air Forces B-25 Mitchells in the "Doolittle Raid" on Tokyo.
+After minor alterations and repairs at Pearl Harbor, Enterprise and TF 16 departed on 8 April 1942 to rendezvous with her sister ship and sailed west, escorting Hornet on the mission to launch 16 United States Army Air Forces North American B-25 Mitchells in the "Doolittle Raid" on Tokyo.
 While fighters from Enterprise flew combat air patrol, the B-25s launched on 18 April, and flew undetected the remaining 600 mi to the target.
 The task force, its presence known to the enemy after a Japanese picket boat radioed a warning, reversed course and returned to Pearl Harbor on 25 April.